-A maximum of three (3) days paid bereavement leave will be granted regular employees upon death or critical illness of a member of their immediate family including, father, mother, brother, sister, wife, husband, child, step child, daughter-in-law, son-in-law, grandparents or grandchild.
+A maximum of five (5) days paid bereavement leave, per occurrence, will be granted regular employees upon death or critical illness of a member of their immediate family including, father, mother, brother, sister, wife, husband, child, step child, daughter-in-law, son-in-law, grandparents or grandchild.
+Days need not be used concurrently.
 An additional day may be taken if the employee is required to travel 500 miles or more.
 In addition to this bereavement leave, employees will be allowed to use accrued sick leave or vacation leave requested for bereavement.
-(Amended 7/1/86, 7/1/04)
+(Amended 2017)